Federico2014/tron-docker/tools/README.md

 - `balance`: set the balance of the account
 - `owner`: set the owner permission of the account

+*Note*: If you need to add new address, you can use the [tronlink](https://www.tronlink.org/) or [wallet-cli](https://github.com/tronprotocol/wallet-cli?tab=readme-ov-file#account-related-commands) to genrate the private key and address.

 set `latestBlockHeaderTimestamp` as current millisecond time to avoid the delay in producing blocks.

 set `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing.